vygr/C-PCB/README.md

 collision gap clearance.
 If the resulting board is milled or etched with beveled or square corners problems may occur in densely packed areas !

+All the x, y, z co-ordinates of the board components MUST reside in the posative space !
+Relative co-ordinates for SHAPE of pads will of course contain negative members, but the resulting value once added to the PAD position MUST be positive.

 Special treatment is given to tracks with a track_radius of 0.0, they are used to hold unused pads and keepout paths.
 No attempt is made to route them, they are just added to the collision hash for all other routing.
 PADS can be empty